 An experienced Boston personal injury lawyer can help you get justice.

-When you turn to Sweeney Merrigan Law, LLP to help, our lawyers will:
+When you turn to Sweeney Merrigan Law, LLP to help, our experienced lawyers will:

 Collectively, our Boston personal injury attorneys have over 100 years of experience fighting for families like yours.
 We’ve recovered millions in compensation for our injured clients over the years.
 To learn more about how we can help your family, call our law offices in Boston, Massachusetts to schedule a free case evaluation today.